AnalogJ/thesparktree-blog/_posts/2020-05-27-traefik-advanced-config.md

 The release of Traefik v2, while adding tons of features, also completely threw away backwards compatibility, meaning that the documentation and guides you can find on the internet are basically useless.
 It doesn't help that the auto-magic configuration only works for toy examples.
-To do anything real requires real configuration.
+To do anything complicated requires some actual configuration.

 This guide assumes you're somewhat familiar with Traefik, and you're interested in adding some of the advanced features mentioned in the Table of Contents.